 Do you ever feel stressed out when you’re laughing?
 Stress doesn’t magically disappear when you laugh, but genuine laughter and happiness fight back against .
 Just like your body’s immune system puts up walls to fight against unwanted disease, laughter puts up a barrier of unwanted pressure.
 Laughter exposes the brain to endorphins causing you to be happier and lower your stress levels.
 Whether it’s a clip from your favorite comedian, or a funny page from social media, it’s important to find what suits you.
 Find those things that can give you a chuckle here and there and you’ll forget whatever anxiety you had building up, for at least a few moments.

-One of the most important things you can do for yourself this holiday and work season is to avoid procrastination.
+One of the most important things you can do for yourself is to avoid procrastination.
 Managing stress becomes nearly impossible when you are waiting until the last minute to call a client, make a deadline, or finish paperwork.
-Procrastination is the way to adding not just stress in your life, but an unhealthy amount of anxiety and work.
-To prevent this procrastination from occurring, we recommend scheduling.
+To prevent procrastination from occurring, we recommend scheduling.
 Google calendar is a great way to invite others to meetings, schedule out your day, and receive notifications prior to events.
-Additionally, managing stress becomes easier and can be a point to look forward in the future when you plan out a time to relax.
-If it’s your lunch break or an afternoon walk, planning a time to clear your mind is incredibly helpful, according to researchers from the Mayo Clinic.